ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 ### Journaling

-Journaling within Exchange is the recording of email communications as part of an organisation’s retention strategy.
+Journaling within Exchange is the recording of email communications as part of an organisation's retention strategy.

 Journaling can assist with achieving compliance with government regulations.
 A Journal rule can be scoped to: